Throw Me Something, Paddy!

 Parasol’s Block Party

-This St. Patrick’s Day block party on Saturday, March 14, will run from 10 p.m. to 8 p.m. on the corner of 3rd and Constance streets.
+This St. Patrick’s Day block party on Saturday, March 12, will run from 10 p.m. to 8 p.m.
 Tip: Green beer and roast beef po-boys are a great combo.
 See party location.

 Tracey’s St. Paddy’s Day Party

-The Irish Channel Parade on Saturday, March 14 starts at the corner of Napoleon and Tchoupitoulas around 1:30.
+The Irish Channel Parade on Saturday, March 12 starts around 2 p.m.
 The Irish Channel St. Patrick’s Day Committee was organized in the Irish Channel in 1947 and is essential New Orleans experience.
 Throws will include beads, flowers, and the fixing for an Irish stew.
 See parade route.

-The 50th Annual St Joseph's Day Parade, presented by the Italian American St Joseph's Society, will take place in the French Quarter on Saturday, March 14 at 6 p.m.
+Presented by the Italian American St Joseph's Society for more than 50 yeaes, this procession will take place in the French Quarter on Saturday, March 19 at 6 p.m.
 Come see beautifully decorated floats, the queen and her nearly 100 maids, and hundreds of Italian-Americans in tuxedos handing out green, white and red beads, silk flowers and blessed fava beans.
 View route.

-Since 1971, the St. Patrick's Parade of Metairie has been taking to the streets of Old Metairie.
-This year, the spectacle begins Sunday, March 15 at noon on Severn Avenue in front of Rummel High School and heads down Severn to Metairie Road to the parish line.
-The parade includes 100 floats and trucks, bands, and marching clubs – not to mention all the cabbage, carrots, potatoes and beads you can catch.
+Since 1971, this parade has been taking to the streets of Old Metairie.
+This year, the spectacle begins Sunday, March 13 at noon with 100 floats and trucks, bands, and marching clubs – not to mention all the cabbage, carrots, potatoes and beads you can catch.
 View route.

 Irish Channel St. Patrick’s Day Club Block Party